-Thuswaldner studied English and German literature at the University of Salzburg, Bowling Green State University, the University of Vienna, and the University of North Carolina at Chapel Hill.
-He is currently completing a Master’s in Higher Education Administration at North Park University.
+Thuswaldner studied English and German literature at the University of Salzburg (B.A.
+Equivalent), Bowling Green State University, the University of Vienna (Master’s), and the University of North Carolina at Chapel Hill (Ph.D.).
+He holds an additional Master’s in Higher Education Administration from North Park University.

-He is a Fellow of the Royal Society of Arts and the Royal Historical Society, as well as an elected member of the European Academy of Sciences and the Arts.
-He serves on the Council of Colleges of Arts and Sciences Steering Committees of Private Institutions and Metropolitan and Urban Institutions.
-He is also Chair of the Board of the Associated Colleges of the Chicago Area (ACCA).
+He is a Fellow of the Royal Society of Arts and the Royal Historical Society, as well as an elected member of PEN American Center, PEN Austria, and the European Academy of Sciences and the Arts.
+He is also a Leadership Fellow of the Society of Leadership Fellows at St. George’s House at Windsor Castle, UK.
+From 2017 to 2019, he served as Chair of the Board of the Associated Colleges of the Chicago Area (ACCA).

 He has written on literature, language, religion, culture, politics, and higher education.
 His publications have appeared in refereed journals, academic books, magazines, and American, German, and Austrian newspapers.
-His latest book publications are the co-edited volumes Making Sacrifices: Visions of Sacrifice in European and American Cultures (2016) and The Hermeneutics of Hell: Visions and Representations of the Devil in World Literature (2017).
-He is currently co-editing the Routledge Handbook of Christianity and Culture, a volume on the writer Thomas Bernhard (1931-1989), and a collection of essays on good and evil.
+His latest book publications are the co-edited volumes The Hermeneutics of Hell: Visions and Representations of the Devil in World Literature (Palgrave, 2017) and Thomas Bernhard’s Afterlives (Bloomsbury, 2020).
+He is currently co-editing the Routledge Handbook of Christianity and Culture.